jamischarles/ai-vibe-coding-rules-and-recipes/README.md

 And it'll automatically become a dev who follows those methodologies.
 You can go all-in, or pick & choose.

+Hypothesis: This should result in DRASTICALLY faster and clearer outcomes (produced code/app) because your ruleset will be tuned for the outcome you desire.

 ## AI vibe coding workflows
 - one shot